and Training Opportunities

 Tulane University Medical Center

-The Tulane Cancer Center Comprehensive Clinic offers radiation oncology services, an infusion suite, a minor procedures area, a patient resource library and psychological services program, as well as an Office of Clinical Research.
+The Tulane Comprehensive Cancer Center is a 20,000 square-foot, state-of-the-art facility serving patients from throughout the Gulf Coast and around the world.
+The clinic offers radiation oncology services, an infusion suite, a minor procedures area, a patient resources library, clinic space and a psychological services program, as well as an Office of Clinical Research.
 The Tulane Cancer Center is home to several expert cancer physicians from a multitude of oncologic specialties, including surgery, radiation oncology, gynecology, urology, pediatrics, dermatology, neurosurgery, otolaryngology, pulmonology, and bone marrow and stem cell transplant.
 The intern can expect to provide services to a diverse patient population encompassing all of these diagnostic groups.

 The intern will be a member of the Patricia Trost-Friedler Center for Psychosocial Oncology at the Tulane Cancer Center, which consists of psychologists, social workers, patient educators, and patient navigators.
 The intern will provide outpatient psychotherapy on an individual basis and will participate in a variety of support groups.
 Inpatient psychological services will be provided to patients admitted to the Bone Marrow Transplant Unit, which provides the opportunity to work closely with patients undergoing bone marrow transplant over the course of their inpatient treatment.